telus/tds-community/packages/DatePicker/DatePicker.md

 />
 ```

-### Inline Date Picker
+#### Inline Date Picker

-- Use the Inline Date Picker when you want to display the date picker in a larger viewable area; allows the customer to quickly and easily see date availability
+- Use the inline DatePicker when you want to display the date picker in a larger viewable area; allows the customer to quickly and easily see date availability
-- Inline Date Picker component does not include an Input form field
+- The inline DatePicker component does not include an input form field
 - It is optimized for keyboard interaction and tablet touch
-- Use for viewports more than or equal to 576px (small breakpoint or larger)
+- Use for viewports greater than or equal to 576px (small breakpoint or larger)
-- Prop `inline` is `false` by default.

 ```jsx
 initialState = { date: moment() }